 Favorite race distance: I’ve achieved a level of fitness wherein I can reasonably complete a half marathon on any given weekend without a lot of straining or need to recover for days afterward.
 So for now, I’ll say 13.1 miles is my favorite distance.

-Favorite pre-race or training food/drink: I always drink two cups of black coffee and eat a banana.
+Favorite pre-race or training food/drink: I always drink two cups of strong black coffee and eat a banana.

 Favorite or inspirational song to run to: I don’t have a favorite song.
 I tend to listen to movie soundtracks when I run, whether I saw the movie or not.
 Mad Max: Fury Road and The Martian contained some instrumental tracks that I really liked and often listened to on some long runs for my marathon training.
 When I actually watch those movies, hearing the music is distracting, because I associate it with running.
 Right now, the music from Creed is a favorite that I need a boost during a run.